Waelson/Deploy-Web-Page-AWS-S3/README.md

 # static
-Repository only to test continuous integration and continuous deployment.
+Repository only to test continuous integration and continuous deployment on AWS.